 Simmer all the ingredients on the stovetop for 15 minutes.

-Tip: If you would like a creamier, less brothy soup, mash half of the beans before adding or just partially mash them in the soup pot with a potato masher.
+If you would like a thicker, less brothy soup, mash half of the beans before adding or just partially mash them in the soup pot with a potato masher or fork.

 Monterey Jack Cheese and lime juice are just two of my favorite toppings for this soup.
 Add sour cream, cilantro, and salsa if you like.

-- 5 small chicken breast halves or 4 cups shredded cooked
+- 5 small chicken breasts (about 1 1/2 pounds) or 4 cups shredded or chopped cooked

 - 1/4 teaspoon salt